ossf/great-mfa-project/README.md

 (`great-mfa-project`).
 The goal of this project is to:

-1. Promote the use of multi-factor authentications through out all stages of Open Source Software development
+1. Promote the use of multi-factor authentications through out all stages of Open Source Software (OSS) development
-2. Distribute multi-factor authentication (MFA) tokens to some developers of critical open source software (OSS), and
+2. Distribute multi-factor authentication (MFA) tokens to some developers of critical open source software, and
 2. Provide or point to information so help people *easily* use MFA tokens.

 The OpenSSF is working with Google and GitHub who have generously offered to provide and distribute MFA tokens.
 Thank you!

 These MFA tokens can be used in many applications in a developers workflow.
-They help provide higer degrees of validation for a developer's identity when logging into code repositories or applications or performing critical tasks such as signing code.
+They help provide higher degrees of validation for a developer's identity when logging into code repositories or applications, or performing critical tasks such as signing code.

 ## How do I get an MFA token?